 Applying for a personal loan can help you to finance a costly personal project or unexpected expense.
 Quickly receive a lump sum to cover anything from a car repair to a leaky roof.
 Or use it to go on a vacation or splurge on a wedding.
 A loan gives you the flexibility to break large expenses into manageable instalments.
 The interest rates of a personal loan are often lower than those of a credit card.

 What can I use a personal loan for?

 You can use a personal loan on almost anything.
 They are extremely flexible.
 Have a large expense, but do not have enough to cover it outright?
 A personal loan can be a good option.
 Here are some things you could use a personal loan for:

 - A wedding

 - A dream vacation

 How can I get a personal loan from a bank or an online lender?

-Applying for a personal loan is a quick and easy process on a bank or online lenders’ website.
+Applying for a personal loan is a quick and easy process on a bank or online lender’s website.
 Some lenders, particularly online lenders, can even deposit your loan into your account in fewer than 24 hours.

-What do I need for a personal loan?
+Wondering what you need for a personal loan?

 When applying for a personal loan in Canada, you will usually be asked for the following: